 Situated at the nexus of Europe and Asia, the majority of Turkey's territory, referred to as Anatolia, lies in Asia.
 A small region located in Europe known as Thrace is separated from Anatolia by the Sea of Marmara.
 The Bosporus Strait connects the Sea of Marmara to the Black Sea, while the Dardanelles Strait connects it with the Aegean Sea.
-Turkey is bordered by the Black Sea to the north, by Georgia and Armenia to the northeast, by Azerbaijan and Iran to the east, by Iraq and Syria to the southeast, by the Mediterranean Sea to the south, by the Aegean Sea and the Turkish Straits to the west, and by Greece and Bulgaria to the northwest.
-Turkey's total area is about 302,535 sq mi, making it slightly larger than Texas.

-Much of Anatolia is characterized by undulating hills and broad central plateaus that become mountainous in the East.
+Turkey is bordered by the Black Sea to the north, by Georgia and Armenia to the northeast, by Azerbaijan and Iran to the east, by Iraq and Syria to the southeast, by the Mediterranean Sea to the south, by the undulating hills and broad central plateaus that become mountainous in the East.
 Mountains and forests stretch along the Black Sea to the north, while fertile coastal lowlands extend along the southern coastlines of the Mediterranean and Aegean seas.
 With 6 mountain ranges, Turkey's highest point is Mount Ararat, rising 16,854 ft.
 Two of the region's major rivers, the Tigris and the Euphrates, originate in eastern Turkey.
 Turkey's largest lake, Lake Van, covers 1,434 sq mi and is one of the world's largest saltwater lakes.